microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 ```

 ## DESCRIPTION
-By running this function with the required inputs, it will connect to the Azure Tennant that hosts the Windows Package Manager private source, then removes the application Manifest.
+By running this function with the required inputs, it will connect to the Azure Tenant that hosts the Windows Package Manager rest source, then removes the application Manifest.

 The following Azure Modules are used by this script:
     Az.Resources